stanislav-shchetinin/GraphLib/README.md

 about salesman fast.
 Faster solution of the traveling salesman problem using simulated annealing.
 The code contains the constants NO_WAY and NEGATIVE_CYCLE equal to 9 * 10^18 and -9 * 10^18 mean the absence of a path or edge and the inclusion of a vertex in a negative cycle, respectively.

-In order to make sure that the codes are correct, they were tested on the following resources: codeforces.com + informatics.msk.ru + algocode.ru
+In order to make sure that the codes are correct, they were tested on the following resources: codeforces.com + informatics.msk.ru + algocode.ru.
 The code design was made according to the recommendations of Stanford University.